 Every student, irrespective of their starting point, will be provided opportunity to learn rich content that allows access to excellent examination performance, facilitating broad choice when moving to the next stage in their education, training or employment.
 Examination results are the outcome of, not the motivation for, highly effective teaching and learning.

 This page contains an overview of our curriculum across all Key Stages.
-Details of the curriculum for each subject can be viewed on our Subjects pages.
-The following documents gives parents a flavour of the topics students will be studying each year.
+Details of the curriculum for each subject, including curriculum plans, can be viewed on our Subjects pages.

 Deep and broad knowledge